favyen/muno21/README.md

 methods may also use all aerial imagery in the test regions (see `test.json`), but only road network data from 2012 or 2013 in those regions.

-During inference, a method has access to the same data that is available during training.
+During inference, for a given scenario, a method has access to the same data that is available during training.
 It additionally has access to road network data from all regions at the pre-change timestamp, although since this is usually 2012 or 2013, this usually does not actually provide any more data.

 The method should output a road network corresponding to the physical roads visible in the aerial imagery at the post-change timestamp inside the bounding